 Mayor's Easter Doorstep visit to Rushden Care Homes

 On Monday 29th March the Town Mayor, Cllr Mrs Melanie Coleman, gave a socially distanced doorstep visit to Redclyffe Care Home and MHA Rushden Park Nursing Home to hand-deliver Easter cards to residents and staff.
 The Easter cards captured some of the spring floral displays from around Rushden and a special message from the Mayor.

 Rushden Town Council staff will be delivering the Mayor's Easter message to all care homes in Rushden throughout the week.

 Mayor visits Philip and Wendy Underwood on their Golden Wedding Anniversary

-On the 24th December the Town Mayor, Cllr Mrs Melanie Coleman, and the Mayor's Consort, Cllr David Coleman, paid a doorstep Christmas Eve, surprise visit to Philip and Wendy Underwood to congratulate them on the fantastic milestone of their 50th Wedding Anniversary and to discover more about their story…
+On Thursday 24th December the Town Mayor, Cllr Mrs Melanie Coleman, and the Mayor's Consort, Cllr David Coleman, paid a doorstep Christmas Eve, surprise visit to Philip and Wendy Underwood to congratulate them on the fantastic milestone of their 50th Wedding Anniversary and to discover more about their story…

 The couple met as children of 14 in Rushden's Hall Park, and it was only when they reached their early 20's that Philip asked Wendy out.
 They were married on Christmas Eve 1970 at Wellingborough Registry Office.